How to change antifreeze in your car

 Next, close the screw or drain plug and start filling the deposit with antifreeze.
 You'll find a minimum and maximum mark that will indicate the quantity of antifreeze you're filling.

-If you'd like to read similar articles to How to change antifreeze in your car, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to change antifreeze in your car, we recommend you visit our Car Maintenance and Repair category.